Mark Sutcliffe

-Mark Sutcliffe (born July 14, 1968) is a Canadian politician who elected the 59th mayor of Ottawa in 2022.
+Mark Sutcliffe (born July 14, 1968) is a Canadian politician who was elected the 59th mayor of Ottawa in 2022.
 Before entering politics, he hosted Ottawa Today on 1310News radio.

 Early life

-Mark Sutcliffe was born at the Riverside Hospital on July 14, 1968, the son of John Michael Sutcliffe and Florence Ng-Yelim.
+Mark Sutcliffe was born at the Riverside Hospital in Ottawa on July 14, 1968, the son of John Michael Sutcliffe and Florence Ng-Yelim.
 Sutcliffe's maternal grandfather, Xavier, was born to a Chinese family in Mauritius in 1902.
 Sutcliffe's maternal grandmother, Yolande, was French, and the two moved to Shanghai.
 The family moved to Canada during the Chinese Civil War.
 John Sutcliffe was also an immigrant, coming from Yorkshire in England.
 John and Florence met while working at the Metropolitan Life Insurance Company.

 Sutcliffe grew up in McKellar Park in the city's west end.
-He graduated from St. Pius X High School, and then studied political science at Carleton University for one year before dropping out to take a job at the CHEZ 106 radio station.
+He graduated from St. Pius X High School, and then studied political science at Carleton University for one year before dropping out to take a job at radio station CHEZ 106.
 At the same time, he started working as a news reader at CFRA, and then became a news reporter for the Ottawa Business News, and was the first play-by-play announcer for the Ottawa Lynx baseball team.
 He then founded the Ottawa Business Journal, where he met his wife, Ginny.

 Political career

 Sutcliffe was elected mayor of Ottawa in the 2022 municipal election.
 Described as a centrist, Sutcliffe defeated Catherine McKenney, a progressive councillor supported by many New Democratic Party and some Liberal figures.
-Sutcliffe was supported by many sitting Liberal and Conservative politicians.
+Sutcliffe drew support from sitting Liberal and Conservative politicians.

-He is the first Chinese Canadian mayor of Ottawa, as well as its first mayor from a visible minority group.
-Despite this, Sutcliffe acknowledges that he has benefitted in his career from racial privilege, being born "visibly White" without "any Asian features."

-During his term as mayor, he has had a strong focus on reducing government spending.
-Sutcliffe has particularly concentrated his cost-cutting initiatives on OC Transpo, Ottawa's public transit agency, including fare increases, reducing O-Train frequency, and eliminating fare discounts for youth.

-Another significant project undertaken during Sutcliffe's tenure is Lansdowne 2.0, a project to redevelop Lansdowne Park.
-The project was initiated planned under Sutcliffe's predecessor Jim Watson, with Sutcliffe becoming a strong proponent of it after he was elected mayor.
-The city of Ottawa is expected to spend approximately $500 million on Lansdowne 2.0, which will include a redevelopment of TD Place Stadium, a total reconstruction of TD Place Arena, and a new event centre adjacent to the stadium.
+As mayor, Sutcliffe has emphasized affordability, housing, public safety, public transportation, and reducing government spending.
+His council budgets have generally passed with wide margins, a shift from the more contentious dynamics of previous terms.